kordless/EvolveMCP/README.md

 # Complete Beginner's Guide to Installing Evolve

 This guide walks you through installing Evolve step by step, even if you're new to programming tools.
-EvolveMCP is a PowerShell utility and MCP server that helps you extend Claude Desktop with custom tools it writes for you and itself.

 > If there's a moment that sticks, it's this one—the spark.
 The instant anyone could just talk to an AI and make it build.
 Code isn’t gatekept anymore.
 Anyone with an idea just got hands.